 Cooking classes are a great way to learn authentic recipes from cuisines around the globe.
-Learn about traditional and modern Mexican cuisine with cooking classes in Austin, cooking classes in Boston and cooking classes near you.
+Learn about traditional and modern Mexican cuisine with cooking classes in Austin, cooking classes in Boston, cooking classes in Madrid and more cooking classes near you.
 To learn traditional recipes from the comfort of your own kitchen, try online Mexican cooking classes taught live by world-class chefs.

 1. Sugar Skulls